GirlDevelopItCentralVA/smiles/README.md

 ## What this is not

+This app was meant for teaching very specific concepts and is not necessarily meant to demonstrate best practices.
+Furthermore, it deliberately omits a few things:

 * Does NOT teach databases or ORMs
 * Does NOT go in-depth into Django's APIs
 * Does NOT assume knowledge of HTML/CSS/JS (template file is provided)